Rational points on solvable curves over $\mathbb{Q}$ via non-abelian Chabauty: Proof of Theorem

 which is the desired result.

 \begin{remark} The difficulty in applying the same technique over a number field $F$ other than $\Q$ is that

 in the Euler characteristic formula is replaced with

 where the sums are over the real and complex places of $F$, and $Z_{[n]}^{+, v}$ is the $1$-eigenspace of the complex conjugation associated to a real place $v$.
 For our argument to go through, this sum needs to be strictly smaller than $\dim Z_{[n]}$.
-Obviously this is impossible if $K$ has a complex place, and even if $K$ is totally real, the summands corresponding to real places should have size about $(1/2) \dim Z_{[n]}$ for large $n$, which blocks the method from working when $K$ is larger than $\Q$.
-It would be interesting to see if there were any hope of making the method work in the ``boundary case" where $K$ is a real quadratic extension of $\Q$.
+Obviously this is impossible if $F$ has a complex place, and even if $F$ is totally real, the summands corresponding to real places should have size about $(1/2) \dim Z_{[n]}$ for large $n$, which blocks the method from working when $F$ is larger than $\Q$.
+(This is not merely an artefact of the ``abelianization'' that replaces $W$ with its graded pieces; the long exact sequence in the proof of Lemma \ref{lem:abelianize} shows that this abelianization can add at most $\sum_{i=1}^{n} \dim H^2(G_{F, T}, Z_{[n]})$ to the dimension, so $\dim H^1(G_{F, T}, W_{[n]})$ is still too large.)

-This is not merely an artefact of the ``abelianization'' that replaces $W$ with its graded pieces; the long exact sequence in the proof of Lemma \ref{lem:abelianize} shows that this abelianization can add at most $\sum_{i=1}^{n} \dim H^2(G_{F, T}, Z_{[n]})$ to the dimension, so $\dim H^1(G_{F, T}, W_{[n]})$ is still too large. \end{remark}
+As noted in Remark \ref{rem:number-fields}, this obstacle can be overcome by a different approach that essentially involves ``trading degree for dimension'' via restriction of scalars and then proving $p$-adic functional transcendence theorems to extend the method to higher-dimensional varieties. \end{remark}